GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 lead to partially reinventing one of the more advanced frameworks like `click`_.

-The author of this GDP does believe the additional requirement of a small pure-python framework like `click`_ to be outweighed by the benefits.
+The author of this GDP does believe the additional requirement of a small pure-Python framework like `click`_ to be outweighed by the benefits.

 Using plain `.py` extension in combination with the marker comment
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++